 Introduction to Rational Unified Process

 The Rational Unified Process (RUP) is a software development process.
-Rational Software Corporation develops it; now, it is part of IBM from 2003.
-It controls the development process and produces a high-quality software product.
+Rational Software Corporation develops it; it has been part of IBM since 2003.
+We carefully monitor our development process to ensure that we produce a top-notch software product.
 It is nothing but a model for the software development process.
-This development process involves multiple stages like business modeling or planning, analysis and design, implementation or coding, testing, and deployment, etc.
+This development process involves multiple stages like business modeling or planning, analysis, and design, implementation or coding, testing, and deployment, etc.

 Workflows of Rational Unified Process